Disconnectedness and unboundedness of the solution sets of monotone vector variational inequalities: Disconnectedness and unboundedness

 \subsection{Proper Pareto solution sets}

 \begin{theorem} Assume that $\VVI(F,K)$ is monotone.
-The following assertions are valid: \begin{description} \item[\rm(a)] If the proper Pareto solution set is disconnected then each connected component of this set is unbounded. \item[\rm(b)] If the proper Pareto solution set is bounded and nonempty then this set is connected. \end{description} \end{theorem} \begin{proof} Since the second assertion follows the first assertion, we need only prove~$\rm(a)$.
-Suppose that $\Sol^{pr}(F,K)$ be disconnected and $\A,\B$ are different connected components of this set.
-On the contrary, without loss the generality we suppose that $\A$ is bounded.
-According to Proposition \ref{A_open}, $S^{-1}(\A)$ is open in $\ri\Delta$.
+The following assertions are valid: \begin{description} \item[\rm(a)] If the proper Pareto solution set is disconnected, then each connected component of this set is unbounded; \item[\rm(b)] If the proper Pareto solution set is bounded and nonempty, then this set is connected. \end{description} \end{theorem} \begin{proof} Since the second assertion follows obviously the first assertion, we need only to prove $\rm(a)$.
+Suppose that $\A$ is a connected component of $\Sol^{pr}(F,K)$.
+From \eqref{Sol_pr} and \eqref{S_1}, it is easy to check that